EU

 Update on various employment-related EU Directives

-Impact date: Ongoing A number of workplace-related EU Directives have now passed their local implementation deadline or have recently been finalized by the EU and await Member State implementation.
-These include Directives on adequate minimum wages, transparent and predictable working conditions, work-life balance, gender diversity in the boardroom, whistleblowing, corporate sustainability reporting, pay transparency, platform workers, AI and corporate sustainability due diligence, traineeships, together with a Regulation on forced labour.
-A proposal to amend the European Works Council Directive also continues to make its way from through EU legislative procedure.
-Our three briefings (see links) provide a summary of the Directives and the Regulation.
+Impact date: Ongoing A number of workplace-related EU Directives have passed their local implementation deadline or have recently been finalized by the EU and await Member State implementation.
+These include Directives on adequate minimum wages, transparent and predictable working conditions, work-life balance, gender diversity in the boardroom, whistleblowing, corporate sustainability reporting, pay transparency, platform workers, AI and corporate sustainability due diligence, together with a Regulation on forced labor.
+A revised European Works Council Directive has also been approved.
+There are also proposed Directives on fair telework and the right to disconnect, and on improving working conditions for trainees.
+Our two briefings (see links) provide a summary of the Directives and the Regulation.

 The Corporate Sustainability Reporting Directive and the Corporate Sustainability Due Diligence Directive are subject to revision, with the aim of reducing reporting burdens on businesses.
-A so-called draft “Omnibus” Directive has been published and is subject to ordinary legislative processes.
-A portion of the Omnibus Directive impacting the reporting timeline – referred to as the ‘Stop-the-Clock’ Directive – is now in force.
+A so-called draft “Omnibus” Directive contains the changes.
+A portion of the Omnibus Directive impacting the reporting timeline - referred to as the ‘Stop-the-Clock' Directive - is now in force and the EU has informally agreed other changes which await formal adoption imminently.

 Employer implications/action needed All employers operating in the EU (and, for some Directives, certain non-EU businesses) should expect to make some changes to their current arrangements to take account of the requirements of the Directives as each is transposed into national law.